tmf-map/docsite/docs/typescript/4.class/data-modifiers.md

 ### protected constructor

 Constructors declared with protected modifier can be used in 'this' class and in subclasses only.
+Which means objects can't be instantiated from the class with protected constructor but only use it to inherit from.
+So when a class is (intended as) an abstract class, a protected constructor is exactly right.
+But it doesn't necessarily have to be an abstract class.

 ```typescript
 class Person {